nvi-inc/mas/tig.md

 Installation can be managed through the systems package manager `apt`.
 The commands in this section should be run as root.

-As root, import InfluxData's GPG key
+As root, import InfluxData's GPG key:

     curl -sL https://repos.influxdata.com/influxdb.key | apt-key add -

-and Grafana's key
+and Grafana's key:

     curl https://packagecloud.io/gpg.key | apt-key add -